tommi1hirvonen/Biflow/README.md

 - Azure App Service (Linux)
     - Minimum B2/B3 level is recommended
     - For advanced networking, minimum S1 level is required for the App Service

+## Authentication

+Three methods of authentication are supported:
+- Built-in
+    - User management and authentication is done using a built in identity provider.
+    - MFA is not supported.
+- Windows (Active Directory)
+    - Authentication is done at the OS level using Active Directory accounts.
+- Azure Active Directory
+    - Users are authenticated using their Microsoft organizational accounts.
+    - Requires an app registration to be created in the host tenant's Active Directory.
+    - Requires internet access

+In all cases the list of authorized users and their access is managed in the application.

 ## Architecture